-Prancer was our first ever baby born at Apthorp Farms from mom Annabelle, her passing left us devastated.
+Prancer was our first baby reindeer calf born at Apthorp Farms from mom Annabelle, her passing left us devastated.
 Prancer was silly, rambunctious, loved splashing in mud puddles and often times got Blitzen into trouble!
-Although our time with her was short, she taught us a lot about living life to the fullest everyday you get.
+Although our time with her was to short, she taught us all lot about living life to the fullest everyday you get.
 Prancer passed at Ohio State University due to anemia. it when we learned first hand the ravages of the barber pole (H, Contortis) parasite and began my ongoing research into eradicating this from our pastures, and herd.
 Prancer was my granddaughters little reindeer and Brooke cared for her very well, even in her illness and last days.
 She will be forever missed.

 What a guy, nosy, unaware of personal space, stubborn, cute and lovable, Sven was a wonderful gesture from some awesome reindeer people at Silly Safari's in Indianapolis Indiana.
 Emma and John's selfless gesture of allowing us to add Sven to our herd after the loss of Donner and Blitzen is really what kept us in the reindeer community.
-Sven helped to ease some of the heartache by jumping right into Donner's shoes with the same gregarious attitude that they both had.
+Sven helped to ease some of the heartache by jumping right into Donner's & Blitzen's shoes with the same gregarious attitude that they both had.
 Sven is a steer and will no be part of our breeding program but serves as a wonderful display reindeer that people love to meet.
-Sven is full of life, and very adventurous going anywhere I do including the house!
+Sven is full of life, and very adventurous going anywhere including the kitchen in the house!
 When you meet Sven you will be entertained by his endless antics!
 Sven is obsessed by wheels, be it on a stroller, cart, wheelchair or walker, he follows the wheels and tries to lick them. (we find it odd but he makes people laugh) Sven was a gift to our farm provided by my wonderful Aunt Jean and Uncle Michael.
 He has since been named Sven Again Konopka on his registry papers.